Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 #### c_token

-`c_token` Authorization Request parameter lists individual Claims that the IW asks the IA to be returned from the Claims Endpoint.
+`c_token` Authorization Request parameter lists individual Claims that the IdA asks the IA to be returned from the Claims Endpoint.
 This top-level member is a JSON object with the names of the individual Claims being requested as the member names and the values are defined as in 5.5.1 of OpenID Connect 1.0 [OIDC].

 ## Discovery Phase

-Before registering it self as an OAuth Client to a IA, the IW needs to obtain configuration information from the IA, including its Authorization Endpoint and Token Endpoint locations.
+Before registering it self as an OAuth Client to a IA, the IdA needs to obtain configuration information from the IA, including its Authorization Endpoint and Token Endpoint locations.

 This information is obtained via Discovery, as described in OpenID Connect Discovery 1.0 [OpenID.Discovery], or may be obtained via other mechanisms.

-This document adds the following Identity Wallet Metadata to the OpenID Connect Discovery 1.0 [OpenID.Discovery] response:
+This document adds the following Identity-Agent Metadata to the OpenID Connect Discovery 1.0 [OpenID.Discovery] response:

 * `claims_endpoint` **Required**.
 Claims Endpoint.
-URL at the Issuing Authority that provides signed claims.
+URL at the Issuing-Authority that provides signed claims.
 * `claims_signing_alg_values_supported` **Optional**.
 JSON array containing a list of the  JWS [JWS] signing algorithms (alg values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a  JWT [JWT].
 The value *none* MUST NOT be included.
 * `claims_encryption_alg_values_supported` **Optional**.
 JSON array containing a list of the  JWE [JWE] encryption algorithms (alg values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a JWT [JWT].
 * `claims_encryption_enc_values_supported` **Optional**.
 JSON array containing a list of the  JWE [JWE] encryption algorithms (enc values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a JWT [JWT].

-Additionally, the following optional OpenID Connect Discovery 1.0 [OpenID.Discovery] parameters are now required in the Issuing Authority Metadata:
+Additionally, the following optional OpenID Connect Discovery 1.0 [OpenID.Discovery] parameters are now required in the Issuing-Authority Metadata:

 `claim_types_supported`
 : The JSON array MUST contain the values *normal*, *distributed*, ... .

 `claims_supported`
-: A JSON array containing a list of the Claim Names of the Claims that the Identity Wallet MAY be able to supply values for.
+: A JSON array containing a list of the Claim Names of the Claims that the Identity-Agent MAY be able to supply values for.

 `claims_parameter_supported`
 : The value MUST be *true* to support the *claims* request parameter.